Tim-B/grunt-aws-lambda/README.md

 Type: `String`
 Default value: `us-east-1`

 Specify the AWS region your functions will be uploaded to.
+Note that if an ARN is supplied this option is not required.

 ##### options.timeout
 Type: `Integer`